bakerface/pseudo-threads/README.md

-E3 - The Extensible Embedded Environment
+Pseudo-threads
 ========================================

-This project is intended to be the minimal set of source code capable of jump-starting an embedded ANSI C project.
-The code is designed to be capable of running on bare metal or on an operating system.
+This is a set of macros inspired by proto-threads, but adding some syntax sugar to make the code more elegant.